vakarthik/vaw2025/slides.md

 <img src="/backup-codes.jpg" alt="alt text" width="300"/>

 <!--
-Basically one needs proper passwor manager setup and recovery code for password manager written down.
+Basically one needs proper password manager setup and recovery code for password manager written down.
 In addition backup of password used for 2FA app.
 -->
 ---